Encryptic1/GrandmasterFLEX/README.md

 *************************************************************
 **Building the data (required):**

-You will have to build your own training sets as .npz they are too big to upload Start by grabbing your favorite GM games from https://www.pgnmentor.com/files.html you will need alot of them to get any sort of capable AI
+You will have to build your own training sets as .npz they are too big to upload to github.
+Comment if you needa large batch and ill try to get them to you.

+Start by grabbing your favorite GM games from https://www.pgnmentor.com/files.html you will need alot of them to get any sort of capable AI

 you will have to click on generate training set once you have entered the number of examples to use (defult 10M).
 The QTwindow will freeze but the shell will report progress (this may take a while depending on your inputs for size)